New N.B. Workplace Anti-Violence & Harassment Obligations April 1, 2019

 As of April 1, 2019, employers of New Brunswick employees must comply with new occupational health and safety law requirements specific to workplace violence and harassment.
 The new requirements make it clear that workplace violence and harassment is no joking matter: employers face new obligations to assess and mitigate the risks of workplace violence and harassment – and liability exposure under occupational health and safety laws for failing to do so.
 The obligations are new for many employers, and it’ll take time for all to become familiar and comply with them.
 And that time is running out.

 New Brunswick was the only Canadian province or territory with no occupational health and safety regulatory scheme dealing specifically with workplace violence and harassment.
-(Note: Significant changes to N.L.’s workplace violence and harassment regulatory scheme will take effect on January 1, 2020).
-In April (the month of Canada’s National Day of Mourning) 2018, the provincial government proposed amendments to the existing General Regulation under the N.B.
-Occupational Health and Safety Act to add new Regulations specific to workplace violence and harassment.
-Initially intended to take effect on September 1, 2018, the government subsequently delayed the effective date to April 1, 2019 to give employers time to take the necessary steps to comply.
+Significant changes to N.L.’s workplace violence and harassment regulatory scheme took effect on January 1, 2020, and to P.E.I.’s scheme on July 1, 2020.